 - After just half a minute, I’ll add the chopped green leaves.
 Stir again and cover the pan with a lid for half a minute more.
 This gives the effect of steaming the bok choy a little as well, cooking it in less time and with less heat.

 - Spoon the seasoned greens out of your pan and into serving bowls to enjoy immediately.

-If you come up with some variations on this or the stir fry bok choy above, or have any other good ways you like to enjoy it, then please share it in the comments below.
+If you come up with some healthy variations on this or the method for steaming bok choy above, or have any other good ways you like to enjoy it, then please share it in the comments below.